 ◈ Keep dogs under close control at all times ◈

-A small number of volunteers check the animals on a regular basis and help in other ways, and thanks go to Di, Cathy, Pat, Richard, Juliet, Victoria, Pam, John, Sarah and Tim, for their commitment and time spent doing this.
+A small number of volunteers check the animals on a regular basis and help in other ways, and thanks go to Di, Cathy, Pat, Richard, Juliet, Steve, Tori, Pam, Sarah, Deborah and Mollie for their commitment and time spent doing this.
 Without them, and the support and interest shown by other people who use and enjoy the common, this whole project would not be possible.
-We are keen to have as many people involved as possible so if you might like to join the rota to check the ponies please call Tim Angell on 01328 700045 who can explain what is involved.
+We are keen to have as many people involved as possible so if you have any questions or comments or might like to join the rota to check the ponies please call Tim Angell on 01328 700045 who can explain what is involved.

 In the case of an emergency please call Tim on 01328 700 045